NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2022-01-03: Fix legend to include line and marker attributes.

 - 2021-11-24: Fix axes labels misalignment.
 Add option to set offset for data display values.

 - 2021-11-09: Add option to change the text interpreter of axes labels and axes tick labels.